simonjenga/CompanyRestService/README.md

 This will create a distributable and deployable WAR file for the web application.
 This file can be deployed on the latest versions of web containers e.
 Jetty, Tomcat, JBoss etc

 This project includes an embedded Tomcat Server as a plug-in in the Maven Build file.
-In order to run this project using this plug-in, execute any of the following:
+In order to run this project using this plug-in, execute one of the following commands:

 ```mvn clean package && mvn tomcat7:run-war```